he3-app/he3-tool-demo/README.md

 ## Getting Stared

-To get started with the demo tool, simply follow these steps:
+You can get quick start in: [https://docs.he3app.com](https://docs.he3app.com) or follow these steps:

 ### Install Latest He3